geudde/attic-chest/pages/02.season-1/11.meeting-11/02.clouds/docs.md

 And fill, alternate fill, the grove,
 With songs of welcome, lays of love.
 To day, to day then wherefore pour,
-Upon this earth this dreadful shower,
+Upon this Earth this dreadful shower,
 Oh wherefore, thus unkind, deny,
 Your parent orb to grace the sky.”
 &emsp;I spoke, and thus the clouds replied,